Entropy Bounds for Grammar-Based Tree Compressors: Extension to unranked trees

-The above definition of the $k^{th}$-order empirical entropy of an unranked tree has a practical motivation.
-Unranked trees occur for instance in the context of XML, where the hierarchical structure of a document is represented as an unranked node labelled tree.
+Our definition of the $k^{th}$-order empirical entropy of an unranked tree via the fcns-encoding has a practical motivation.
+Unranked trees occur for instance in the context of XML, where the hierarchical structure of a document is represented as an unranked node labeled tree.
 In this setting, the label of a node quite often depends on (i) the labels of the ancestor nodes and (ii) the labels of the (left) siblings.
 This dependence is captured by our definition of the $k^{th}$-order empirical entropy.

-We also confirmed this intuition by experimental data, shown in Table~\ref{table}.
-We computed for 21 real XML document trees\footnote{All data are available from \url{http://xmlcompbench.sourceforge.net/Dataset.html}.} the $k^{th}$-order empirical entropy and divided the value by the worst case bit length $2n + \log_2(\sigma) n$, where $n$ is the number of nodes and $\sigma$ is the number of node labels \cite{GearyRR06}.
-As can be seen from Table~\ref{table}, these quotients are indeed quite small.
+We also confirmed this intuition by experimental data (shown in Table~\ref{table}) with real XML document trees (ignoring textual data at the leaves) showing that in these cases the $k^{th}$-order empirical entropy is indeed very small compared to the worst-case bit size.
+More precisely, we computed for 21 real XML document trees\footnote{All data are available from \url{http://xmlcompbench.sourceforge.net/Dataset.html}.} the $k^{th}$-order empirical entropy (for $k=1,2,4,8$) and divided the value by the worst-case bit length $2n + \log_2(\sigma) n$, where $n$ is the number of nodes and $\sigma$ is the number of node labels \cite{GearyRR06}.